Utility infrastructure maintenance

 This can include:

-- utility infrastructure (including equipment and associated wiring and pipes) on common property that only services 1 lot and it is a hot water system, washing machine, clothes dryer, air conditioner or similar equipment
+- utility infrastructure (including equipment and associated wiring and pipes) on common property that only services 1 lot and is for a hot water system, washing machine, solar panel, clothes dryer, air conditioner, television antenna or similar equipment

 - a shower tray even if it is not inside the lot